Secret Service director resigns in wake of Trump assassination attempt

 "Over the past two years, she has led the Secret Service with skill, honor, integrity, and tireless dedication," he said in a statement.
 "She is deeply respected by the men and women of the agency and by her fellow leaders in the Department of Homeland Security.
 I am proud to have worked with Director Cheatle and we are all grateful for her service."

-Cheatle's resignation comes a day after she testified before the House Oversight Committee, where she faced criticism from lawmakers on both sides of the aisle for not fully answering questions about the assassination attempt.
+Cheatle's resignation comes a day after she testified before the House Oversight Committee, where she faced criticism from both Democrats and Republicans for not being able to fully answer their questions about the assassination attempt.

 “The Secret Service’s solemn mission is to protect our nation’s leaders.
 On July 13th, we failed,” Cheatle said at the hearing.
 “As the Director of the United States Secret Service, I take full responsibility for any security lapse.”